jedisct1/c-blind-rsa-signatures/README.md

     assert(brsa_keypair_generate(&sk, &pk, 2048) == 0);

     // Noise is not required if the message is random.
+    // If it is not NULL, it will be automatically filled by brsa_blind_sign().
     BRSAMessageRandomizer *msg_randomizer = NULL;

     // [CLIENT]: create a random message and blind it for the server whose public key is `pk`.